Staging of anaplastic thyroid cancer

 The stage of a cancer describes its size and whether it has spread.
 This information is about staging anaplastic thyroid cancer.

-What is staging of anaplastic thyroid cancer?
+What are the stages of anaplastic thyroid cancer?

 The stage of a cancer describes its size and whether it has spread from where it started.
 Staging systems help doctors plan the best treatment and give an idea of what is likely to happen.